-Dr. Daniel Mandel is director of ZOA’s Center for Middle East Policy and a fellow in history at Melbourne University.
+Dr. Daniel Mandel is director of the ZOA's Center for Middle East Policy.

 If you don't see your comment after publishing it, refresh the page.